Swindon Academy: History

 The history of senior school education in Swindon can be traced back to the 19th century.
 In 1943, the college and Euclid Street Secondary Schools amalgamated to become Headlands Grammar School, a selective mixed school for those who passed the Eleven plus.
 With some 800 boys and girls, it moved into new buildings on the site of the present school in 1952.
 In 1964, the Grammar School became a comprehensive school for students aged 14–19, changing its name to the Headlands School.
 It later lost its Sixth form, becoming an 11–16 school.

 In 2001 Ofsted judged the school to have serious weaknesses.
 The school was closed in summer 2004 and re-opened through the Fresh Start scheme with the same name as a community school in the autumn term of 2004.

 As a result of a further merging of schools, Swindon Academy opened on the site in September 2007, replacing Headlands School, Pinehurst Junior School, and Pinehurst Infant School.
 The former grammar school buildings were demolished in December 2009.

 Admissions

 As of September 2007, it is run by United Learning, formerly the United Church Schools Trust.

 It operates on a non-denominational basis, but follows the Christian, specifically Church of England, ethos of its parent organisation.

-It is situated (just) in the civil parish of Stratton St Margaret, near Upper Stratton and Pinehurst at the junction of Cricklade Road (A4311) and Beechcroft Road (B4006).
-It is in the parish of St Philip, Swindon in the north of Swindon.
+It is situated in the civil parish of Central Swindon North, near Upper Stratton and Pinehurst at the junction of Cricklade Road (A4311) and Beechcroft Road (B4006).